Dangar Khera: Origin of its name

 Dangar Khera is an area with a naturally high water level where water remains in the village pond throughout the year.
 In ancient times, animals were naturally drawn to this area to drink water, especially during the summer season.
 Consequently, the village was named after the herds of animals frequently seen around the pond.
 'Dangar' is a Panjabi term for animal.
 The pond currently occupies 7-8 acres of land, but in the past, it spanned four times its present size.
 Previously, its name was Bhādargarh; on the name of Numberdar Bhādar Singh.

 Schools

 Govt.
 Primary Smart School

 G.P.S.S.
 (DANGAR KHERA) was established in the year 1951 CE and is managed by the Department of Education.
 The school consists of grades from 1 to 5.
 The school follows a curriculum prescribed by the government, covering a wide range of subjects.

 Govt.
 Senior Secondary Smart School

 G.S.S.S.S.
-(DANGAR KHERA) was established in the year 1956 CE and it is managed by the Department of Education.
+(DANGAR KHERA) was established in the year 1956 CE and is managed by the Department of Education.
 The school consists of Grades from 6 to 12.
-Situated in the heart of Dangar Khera, this school serves as a vital educational hub for the local populace.
-The Government Senior Secondary School in Dangar Khera offers a comprehensive curriculum that encompasses a wide range of subjects, including science, mathematics, humanities, and vocational courses.
-Students from other villages come here to study.